MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 ```

 ### -ExceptIfSCLOver
 **Note**: This parameter is functional only in on-premises Exchange.
+This exception doesn't work in the cloud-based service.

 This parameter specifies an exception or part of an exception for the rule.
-The name of the corresponding condition doesn't include the ExceptIf prefix.
+The name of the corresponding condition parameter doesn't include the ExceptIf prefix.

 This exception is available on Mailbox servers and Edge Transport servers.
-This condition is not available or functional in the cloud-based service due to how the service filtering stack works.

 The ExceptIfSCLOver parameter specifies an exception that looks for the SCL value of messages.
 Valid values are: